mrkkrp/zip/README.md

 The best way to add new compression method to the library is to write conduit that will do the compression and publish it as a library. `zip` can then depend on it and add it to the list of supported compression methods.
-Current list of compression methods reflects what is available on Hackage at the moment.
+The current list of compression methods reflects what is available on Hackage at the moment.

 ### Encryption